 As we are not an exam-orientated music school, your instructor will informally assess your playing skills and understanding from time to time, and inform you when you are ready to progress to the next level.
 The completion of the P.B.E.Syllabus™ lesson modules at each level serves as a good gauge and as a standard requirement for each level.
 Your instructor is the best person to assess your skills and to ensure that you have understood and are able to demonstrate application of the concepts learnt at your current level.
 You may also refer to the upgrading procedures here ►

 You will get a certificate of completion at each level upon passing the non-compulsory P.B.E.S™ exams.
 However, certificates are not applicable if you do not wish to take exams.

 We currently have approximately 20 instructors at any one point of time.

 PBE workshops are one-off learning sessions.
 Each workshop has a different theme and is suitable for a particular level.
 PBE students may utilize their recuperation lesson credits to pay for the PBE workshops (1 recuperation lesson for 1 workshop), or pay separately at a rate of $65.
 The workshops are also open to the public at a rate of $65 per workshop.
-Click here ► to register for PBE workshops

 The requirement of a school deposit is common among established music schools.
 It is retained as a security deposit for us, in the event where students are late or default on their fee payments or if they terminate their lessons without giving the required 4 weeks’ advance notice.